Top 15 Popular Specflow Interview Questions

 Answer: Writing BDD tests in Specflow has 2 major components, namely

 2. Step Bindings: These code files are the actual intelligence logic behind test execution.
-Each step in a Scenario (which is a part of feature file) binds to a Step definition file which actually executes when the test is run.
+Each step in a Scenario (which is a part of the feature file) binds to a Step definition file which executes when the test is run.

 Hence, a combination of both Feature files and Step definition or bindings make it possible for Specflow (or any other BDD) framework to run the tests.